Everest High Pass Trek with EBC - 19 Days

 • Farewell dinner at a typical Nepalese restaurant with traditional performances.

-• A comprehensive medical kit/ First-aid kit and oximeter to measure your oxygen and pulse level during the trek.
+• A comprehensive medical kit/first-aid kit and oximeter to measure your oxygen and pulse level during the trek.

 • All government and local taxes